VoidJuiceConcentrate/DurinDoor/README.md

-# Print an embedded linux image with Shinobi pre-installed
+# DurinDoor is an embedded linux image with Shinobi pre-installed.
+## About
 ### Almost feature complete, boot time is roughly 25 seconds from power-on to login prompt.

 Rename incoming: DurinDoor.